stefanodevenuto/os-project/README.md

 5. The master calculates the number of flags, their score and place them in the chessboard.
 Then he set the A entry and the SYNCHRO entry of the Main Semaphore to the number of players and wait for 0 on the first one.

-6. The player set again the first entry of the Player Semaphore, calculate the associations flag(s)-pawn, send the strategy to the pawns and set the third entry of the Player Semaphore to the number of pawns, to notificate them that the segy is ready.
+6. The player set again the first entry of the Player Semaphore, calculate the associations flag(s)-pawn, send the strategy to the pawns and set the third entry of the Player Semaphore to the number of pawns, to notificate them that the strategy is ready.
 Then he wait for 0 on the set semaphore.

 7. The pawns unblocks theirselves by reading the message, handle the received strategy by creating an array to store all the informations, unlock the players and wait on the START entry of the Main Semaphore.